 The name literally means that it transmits voices using internet protocols.
 How this works is complex, but basically, a VoIP converts analog signals from the phone into digital form so the internet can process it.

 Although it’s become more popular recently, VoIP has been around in some form since 1995.
 Since then, we’ve seen massive increases in quality and speed, along with lower costs and more features.

 Although all VoIP systems use the same basic mechanisms, there are a few different types.

 The most basic VoIP phone system is a simple piece of software run through an internet provider, which gives you access to your virtual number from anywhere and through any device.
 It functions in a similar way to software like Skype.
 This is ideal for individuals or small organizations since it’s the most simple and inexpensive option to set up.
-[Read related article: 4 Types of Phone Systems]
+[Read related article: Choosing a Business Phone System: A Buyer’s Guide]

 Then there are on-premises VoIP systems, which take the technology used in traditional landlines and convert it to a VoIP version.
 This is the most complex and difficult to maintain, as companies must control and maintain everything themselves, but it can work for larger companies.